We all know how important it is to invest in a good-quality microphone when you’re recording a podcast.

-We’ll also take a look at why each of these microphones is so good for vocal recording while removing any confusing technical jargon along the way.
+We’ll also examine why each microphone is so good for vocal recording while removing any confusing technical jargon along the way.

-So, if you’ve been wondering whether the Shure SM48 or the Shure SM58 is the right choice for you, keep reading, and you’ll soon have a definitive answer.
+So, if you’ve been wondering whether the Shure SM48 or the Shure SM58 is the right choice, keep reading, and you’ll soon have a definitive answer.

 Table of Contents